AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/braze.md

 ## Activate segments {#activate-segments}

-See [Activate profiles and segments to a destination](../../ui/activate-destinations.md#select-attributes) for information about the segment activation workflow.
+See [Activate audience data to segment streaming destinations](../../ui/activate-segment-streaming-destinations.md) for information about the segment activation workflow.

 ## Field mapping {#field-mapping}